bitrix24/b24restdocs/api-reference/sonet-group/events/on-sonet-group-add.md

 >
 > Who can subscribe: any user

 The `onSonetGroupAdd` event is triggered after a new working group is added.
-This is a proxy to the event `OnSocNetGroupAdd`.
+It is a proxy to the `OnSocNetGroupAdd` event.

 #|
 || **Field** | **Description** ||